emrysr/devices/README-vscode-debugging.md

-# vscode debugging
+# Debugging
+> This page is part of the [EmonCMS Devices README][parent-page]

-This can be done an with Android Device or Simulated Android in a Browser.
+Debugging [EmonCMS devices][repo] can be done with Android Device or Simulated Android in a Browser.

 ## Cordova Tools vscode Extentions
 Just search for and install the `Cordova Tools` extention from within vscode to enable the required features.
-> :link: [Visual Studio Marketplace msjsdiag.cordova-tools][extention docs]
+> Visual Studio Marketplace [msjsdiag.cordova-tools][extention docs] extention

 Once the extention is installed you can press `F5` to start debugging

 ## Debugging Cordova apps with vscode
-> :link: how to [live-preview your code in a browser][microsoft docs]
+> How to [live-preview your code][microsoft docs] in a browser
-<cite>microsoft.com</cite>
+<cite>- microsoft.com</cite>

-If you're vscode to live-preview your code in a browser there are a few "external" api calls that require responses.
+If you use vscode to `live-preview` your code in a browser there are a few api calls that require responses to be supplied.

 [<img src="vscode-debug-screenshot.png" width="700" alt="Dashboard"/>](vscode-debug-screenshot.png?raw=true)
 <br><em>Screenshot of simulator (left), simulator asking for response (center) and vscode in debug screen (left)</em>